 Tortellini Pasta Salad

 As for the vinaigrette, doubling the lemon zest and the garlic may be over powering, so I’d go by taste on that one.

+I think adding cooked broccoli or even asparagus to this salad would be gorgeous and tasty.
 I once added fresh spinach to this salad when I was trying to stretch it to feed a big crowd – everyone loved it.

+Tortellini Pasta Salad